zackrspv/frameworks/transformation/roadmap.md

 4. **Execution** – Implement in waves, document SOPs, train teams.
 5. **Measurement** – Track adoption, cost, and performance.

+> 📝 Note: Never chase the “perfect” tool.
+Select what fits your stage now, with a plan to mature later.

 ## 🧭 Notes
 - Always start with **simplification** before optimization.
 - Adoption isn’t a people problem — it’s usually a **systems problem**.